vulkano-rs/vulkano/README.md

 Note that in general vulkano does **not** require you to install the official Vulkan SDK.
 This is not something specific to vulkano (you don't need the SDK to write programs that use Vulkan, even without vulkano), but many people are unaware of that and install the SDK thinking that it is required.
-However, macOS and iOS platforms do require a little more Vulkan setup since it is not natively supported.
+However, macOS, iOS and tvOS platforms do require a little more Vulkan setup since it is not natively supported.
 See below for more details.

 Unless you provide libshaderc, in order to build libshaderc with the shaderc-sys crate, the following tools must be installed and available on `PATH`: